smeup/jariko/docs/mute.md

 ```

 An expression can be used for the failing message:

 ```
       D MSG             S             15    INZ('Failure message')
      MU* FAIL(MSG)
  ```

+This kind of assertion can be used everywhere in the RPG source code, and it's not tied with the instruction it annotates.
+The execution of the program contiues even after the failing of the assertion, but an error is reported at the end of the MUTE tests.

 ## Command line utility